slatedocs/slate/source/includes/_appendices.md

 The credit card number token is the first 6 digits of the actual card number followed by XXXXXX followed by the last 4 digits of the actual card number.
 For example, the credit card number token for card number 4012012301230123 is 401201XXXXXX0123.

-The credit card number token should be included in the JSON string of the request to IdentityMind Transaction API in the field “pcct”.
+The credit card number token should be included in the JSON string of the request to IdentityMind Transaction API in the field "pcct".

 #### Including Bank Account Hash and Token in Transaction Request